saaspeter/raspbian-ip-mailer/README.md

 a) only download and edit the python script

 b) sudo vi /etc/rc.local , add '  /usr/bin/python /usr/local/bin/raspbian-ip-mailer.py ' before ' exit 0 '
+   (please note: use absolute python path, beacuse when reboot the system variable may not be loaded)